syncfusion-content/blazor-docs/blazor/installation/common-installation-errors.md

 ## Unlocking the license installer using the trial key

-**Error Message:** Sorry, the provided unlock key is a trial unlock key and cannot be used to unlock the licensed version of our Essential Studio for Blazor installer.
+**Error Message:** Sorry, the provided unlock key is a trial unlock key and cannot be used to unlock the licensed version of our Essential Studio&reg; for Blazor installer.

 ![Installation Unlock Error](images/installation-error-1.png)